 To maintain your water heater, follow these steps:

 - Flush the Tank.
 According to Kenworthy, what usually kills a water heater is a buildup of minerals on the inside of the tank.
 This buildup slowly clogs up the tank and the pipes, limiting the flow of hot water.
 The best way to reduce this buildup is to completely drain and refill the tank every three to six months.
-You can find detailed instructions for this job at Lowes.com.
+You can find detailed instructions for this DIY home maintenance job at HGTV.

 - Check the Pressure Valve.
 Before you drain the tank, take the opportunity to check the pressure valve, which prevents the tank from becoming overpressurized.
 If this valve fails, the water heater could explode.
-After shutting off the power and water flow to the tank and placing a bucket to catch drips, pull the valve’s trip lever.
-If you don’t hear air or see water escaping from the valve, it’s probably time to replace it.
+After shutting off the power and water flow to the tank and placing a bucket to catch drips, pull the valve’s trip lever, then let go.
+If water keeps flowing, it’s probably time to replace the valve.

 - Replace the Anode Rod.
 Many water heaters contain a rod called the sacrificial anode, which is made from aluminum, magnesium, or an aluminum-zinc alloy.
 This rod’s job is to attract corrosive elements in the water so they don’t attack the tank itself.
-It will wear out after about six years, at which point, your tank will begin to rust.
+It wears out after about six years, at which point your tank begins to rust.
 However, if you remove and replace the rod after about five years, you can keep the tank rust-free, possibly doubling its lifespan.
 You can find instructions for replacing the rod at Family Handyman.
 However, be aware that it may not be possible to remove the rod yourself, and not all plumbers are willing to do it for you.

 Maintenance for a tankless water heater is a bit different.
 You can’t simply drain the tank to remove mineral buildup, so you need to flush it once per year with vinegar.
 The vinegar should circulate through the unit for about 45 minutes to dissolve all the minerals.
 You can hire a plumber to do this job for you or follow the instructions on SFGate.